Sven Blummel: MVV

 On 29 January 2021, he joined MVV.
 According to the conditions of the transfer, he was loaned until the end of the 2020–21 season, and then transferred permanently on a contract until 2023.

+Gorica

+On 1 July 2023, Blummel signed a two-year contract with Croatian Football League club Gorica, after his contract with MVV had expired the previous day.